VitomsCatena/alx_javascript/javascript_objects_scopes_closures/README.md

 3.What this means
 4.What undefined means
 5.Why the variable type and scope is important
-What is a closure
+6What is a closure
-What is a prototype
+7What is a prototype
-How to inherit an object from another
+8How to inherit an object from another
 Requirements
 General
 Recommended editors: Visual studio code